12 Things No One Tells You About Moving to Mexico

-Be it about the culture, Día de Los Muertos (Day of the Dead), burritos or safety of the country, people always have something to say.
+Be it about the culture, Día de Los Muertos (Day of the Dead) or burritos, people always have something to say about Mexico.

 If you’re considering jumping on this bandwagon, there are several things you should know before moving to the country of the Mariachis.